Manually Import Users

 external_company | ❌ No | The company name, useful if managing users across multiple organizations. |

-manager_email | ❌ No | The email of the users manager or supervisor (used for reporting) |
+manager_email | ❌ No | The email of the users manager (used for setting up automated reports & hierarchy) |

 external_id | ❌ No | External ID from directory service or other. |